Annie Lennox: Legacy

+Artists who have admired and/or cited Lennox as an influence on their career include Adele, Sophie Ellis Bextor, Taylor Swift, Darren Hayes, Zee Machine, Nelly Furtado, Jessie Ware and Melanie C. OMD frontman Andy McCluskey praised her "amazing, androgynous look", noting that it was "a bit scary" in the early 1980s.

 Personal life

+Relationships

 Lennox and Dave Stewart were in a relationship for three years in the late 1970s, before they formed Eurythmics.
 She has since been married three times.

 Her first marriage, from 1984 to 1985, was to German Hare Krishna devotee Radha Raman.
 From 1988 to 2000, Lennox was married to Israeli film and record producer Uri Fruchtmann and they lived in The Grove, Highgate.
 The couple have two daughters, Lola and Tali.
 A son, Daniel, was stillborn in 1988.

 While fundraising in 2009, Lennox met Mitch Besser, who had started an AIDS charity in Africa.
-Besser had divorce proceedings brought against him in April 2012.
-On 15 September 2012 Lennox married Besser at a private ceremony in London.
+Besser's wife had divorce proceedings brought against him, in April 2012.
+On 15 September 2012, Lennox married Besser at a private ceremony in London.
 He is the brother of medical doctor/executive Richard E. Besser.